Home Inspection Corrections- Electrical

-Our basic electrical safety inspection is a free service in which we make sure your safety devices meet current standards.
+Our basic electrical safety inspection is a service in which we make sure your safety devices meet current standards.
 This inspection includes checking your smoke detectors to make sure that they are not expired and are working correctly.
 If your smoke detectors are more than 10 years old they should be replaced.
 We can do this for you.

 During this basic inspection, we also check that the GFCI protection in the kitchen, bathroom, outside, in the garage, basement, and any other areas near water are working correctly.
 In the case of outdoor outlets, we make sure they are still covered and that the waterproof cover is still doing its job.

 And finally, we inspect your electric circuit panel.
 We look for rust, corrosion, and bare live wires.
 We check to make sure the panel is properly grounded and look for double tapped breakers, over-fused circuits and that the wires are safely entering the panel and terminated.